warelab/release-notes/maize-guides/User Guide---2021-06-30.md

 **Gene & Transcript pages**

 From the Location tab, click on the Ensembl Browser link and you will be taken to the gene summary page (shown below).
 Click on any of the transcripts from the Transcripts Table and you will reach the selected transcript page.
 Here are the links for the corresponding lox9 [gene page](http://maize-pangenome-ensembl.gramene.org/Zea_maysb73v4/Gene/Summary?db=core;g=Zm00001d027893;r=1:16948608-16955122;t=Zm00001d027893_T001) and [transcript page](http://maize-pangenome-ensembl.gramene.org/Zea_maysb73v4/Transcript/Summary?db=core;g=Zm00001d027893;r=1:16948608-16955122;t=Zm00001d027893_T001) (tabs) in the Maize Pan-Genome browser.
-Click on the options on the left menu to visualize a gene tree, obtain a list of orthologues or paralogues, gene ontology associations, gene expression anatograms, sequence (cDNA, exons, protein), protein domains, etc.
+Click on the options on the left menu to visualize a gene tree, obtain a list of orthologues or paralogues, gene ontology associations, gene expression anatomograms, sequence (cDNA, exons, protein), protein domains, etc.

 ![gene page](images/panmaize19.png "Ensembl gene page")